JuliaLind/1dv613-data-server/README.md

 This repo is part of https://github.com/JuliaLind/slimdreams .

-The application is deployed on https://julia-lnu.duckdns.org/data/api/v1/ .
+The api is deployed on https://julia-lnu.duckdns.org/data/api/v1/ .

 Api documentation is available under /api/v1/docs/